2021 Ford Mustang Mach-E range test: At 70 mph, true to EPA highway results

 How far can the Ford Mustang Mach-E go on a highway trip at 70 mph?
-Just as far as the EPA ratings suggest, I recently found out in a real-world range test.
+Just as far as the EPA ratings suggest at face value, I recently found out in a real-world range test.

 The Mach-E is the first electric SUV not from Tesla to reach an EPA-rated range of up to 300 miles, and in the Mach-E Premium 4X form we recently tested, the official range is 270 miles.